pablogs98/MLLess/README.md

 1. Before proceeding,
-   follow [Lithops' configuration guide](https://github.com/lithops-cloud/lithops/blob/master/config/README.md) and configure a serverless compute backend and a storage backend.
+   follow [Lithops' configuration guide](https://github.com/lithops-cloud/lithops/blob/master/config/README.md) and configure the IBM Cloud Functions serverless compute backend and the IBM Cloud Object Storage backend.
 2. Add the dataset bucket name's and Redis and RabbitMQ's configuration keys to Lithops' configuration file.
 For MLLess to work, the Redis instance should not be running in _protected mode_, hence it does not require authentication.